School Committee - February 06, 2025

 And I'm a yes.

-Would it be possible to pull up the presentation and advance the slides for me?
+SPEAKER_UNKNOWN: Thank you.
+Would it be possible to pull up the presentation and advance the slides for me that worked really well last time.
+Great.

 Some of these proposals you'll see tonight came from our administration.